Yes, eating your broccoli is good for you.

 When you work on global systems of protection and clean-up for the body like sulforaphane – there are few limits on the positive implications for most cells and chronic disease processes.

 Sulforaphane is one of the more exciting extracts in the nutrition space capable of powerful benefits.

 So, yes, eat your broccoli and broccoli sprouts, and you can supplement with sulforaphane too.
-It’s a component in my Daily Phyto Balance that combines sulforaphane, with the synergy of three additional “Big Five” phytochemicals: green tea extract, curcumin, and resveratrol, as well as lycopene, quercetin, and pomegranate extract.
+It’s a component in Phyto Benefits by DaVinci Labs that combines sulforaphane, with the synergy of three additional “Big Five” phytochemicals: green tea extract, curcumin, and resveratrol, as well as lycopene, quercetin, and pomegranate extract.